pratyay2510/DRQN_RL/atari/README.md

 3. Change the csv name to a desired csv file name in the jupyter notebooks where the hyperparameters are defined.
 4. Run all the cells in the notebooks.
 The agent should start learning!

+## **How to plot:**
+1. Train the models to get the csv files.
+2. Define the paths of the csv files in the plot.ipynb notebook and run the code.
+It should generate a plot with required legends.